nicm42/100-days-of-code/log.md

 Thoughts: The 6kyu turned out to be simple, and I got it down to three lines (could have managed two but then I thought it would have been too hard to read).
 The 8s were simple and I challenged myself to do them in one line.
 One of the 7s was surprisingly hard!

 Link to work: https://www.codewars.com/users/nicm42/completed

+Day 76: 30th June 2019
+Progress: Did a couple of 7kyu katas on codewars to rank up to 5kyu.
+Started on my portfolio.

+Thoughts: They weren't that easy and I couldn't do either of them in one line, but that still felt a bit like cheating to get the rank up.
+Portfolio is all very standard so far.

+Link to work: https://www.codewars.com/users/nicm42/completed and https://github.com/nicm42/nicm42.github.io